Tips for creating a new employee form

 What do new employee forms need to include?

 There are several types of new employee forms a company can choose to use in their operations.
-Some forms are required by law, such as taxation forms, while others may be used only for particular roles or locations.
-Generally, the most common aspects covered are typically the following:
+Some forms are required by law, such as tax forms, while others may be used only for particular roles or locations.
+Generally, the most common aspects covered are typically the following.

 Employee information